RicardoCoelho8/Ballerina_Park_Management_System/GrafanaK6Tests/RESULTS.md

 This analysis compares the response times of Ballerina's performance compared to Java.

-By analysing the load test tables it can be seen that Ballerina in general as better performance than Java, when focusing on the first configuration with 10 users simultaneously, Ballerina has a better performance in all cases in response times and throughput.
+By analysing the load test tables it can be seen that Ballerina in general has better performance than Java, when focusing on the first configuration with 10 users simultaneously, Ballerina has a better performance in all cases in response times and throughput.
 In the second configuration with 100 users simultaneously, Ballerina still has a better performance in terms of response times, although the throughput is lower than Java when the API Gateway is implemented in Java.
 Leading to the conclusion that Ballerina has a better performance than Java when communicating with other services implemented in different technologies for scenarios with high load.